ShahidHussain75/islamicheck-custom-theme/README.md

 # IslamiCheck Theme Documentation

 This is a child theme for the Astra WordPress theme, specifically customized for IslamiCheck.
-The theme includes various custom functionalities for vendor management, registration, and WooCommerce integration.
+The theme includes various custom functionalities for vendor management, registration, and WooCommerce integration for Dokan.

 ## Theme Structure